 Each year, the Society for Neuroscience recognizes outstanding neuroscientists who have strongly added to public education and awareness about the field.
 The Dana Foundation sponsors these awards.
-This year’s award was presented to Paula Croxson, D.Phil., of the Icahn School of Medicine at Mount Sinai, during the society’s annual meeting, in Washington, DC, on Tuesday.
+This year’s award was presented to Fumiko Hoeft, M.D., Ph.D., professor of psychology and director of the Brain Imaging Research Center (BIRC) at the University of Connecticut and director of the Laboratory for Learning Engineering and Neural Systems (brainLENS.org) located at UConn/UCSF , during the society’s annual meeting, in San Diego, on Tuesday.

 Q: Was it a conscious decision for you to do a lot of education and outreach, as well as research?

 Dr. Hoeft: Yes.
 The experience of education and outreach is not so different than what we do as physicians.
 I always wanted to be a physician: In my elementary school graduation album I wrote, “I want to be a physician and help the underserved.”
 When I started research at Harvard, three years after graduating from medical school in Japan, I missed clinical work and interacting with people terribly.
 Continue reading